bilfri/divestdtu.dk/about/index.md

 title: About Me
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About Divest DTU
   order: 3
 ---

-We are Divest DTU
+Divest DTU is a group of students (staff is welcome too) that will convince the board of DTU to stop funding fossil fuels.